By Pragyansharma Polavarapu

 trade ,world peace etc instead of composing only love poems and unrealistic fairy stories.

-developed since more than one thousand years.
-But the terminology is tough laced with Sanskrit
+mythologies),developed since more than one thousand years. however the terminology is tough laced with Sanskrit

 to a high degree and has to be